 Conclusion

-The question “can you get teeth whitening with braces” has a clear answer: while physically possible, it’s inadvisable due to uneven results, product waste, and increased costs.
+The question “can you do teeth whitening with braces” has a clear answer: while physically possible, it’s inadvisable due to uneven results, product waste and increased costs.
 Orthodontic brackets prevent bleaching agents from reaching 20-30% of tooth surfaces, resulting in checkerboard patterns once hardware is removed.

 Dental professionals universally recommend postponing whitening until completing orthodontic treatment.
 This approach delivers uniform results and costs significantly less than attempting whitening during treatment followed by correction sessions.